yvnnhong/migrationpulse/README.md

 - Fetches Movebank GPS records weekly via Airflow DAG — currently tracking Bald Eagle (*Haliaeetus leucocephalus*) in the Pacific Northwest (study active as of 2026)
 - Stores raw JSON in AWS S3 bronze bucket and processes it through Bronze → Silver → Gold layers
-- Cleans and types raw telemetry with PySpark — deduplicates, casts timestamps, drops null coordinates, writes Silver layer as Parquet
+- Cleans and types raw telemetry with pandas — deduplicates, casts timestamps, drops null coordinates, writes Silver layer as a Delta Lake table on S3
-- Models Silver-to-Gold transformations with dbt — staging, fact, and reporting mart layers with built-in data quality tests
+- Models Silver-to-Gold transformations with dbt — staging, fact, and reporting mart layers with built-in data quality tests; dbt reads from the Delta table via `delta_scan()`
 - Detects migration corridor deviations per species using DTW (Dynamic Time Warping); all experiment runs logged with MLflow
-- Visualizes migration paths, corridor deviations, and anomalies on a live Streamlit dashboard with pydeck maps
+- Visualizes migration paths, corridor deviations, and anomalies on a live Streamlit dashboard with pydeck maps; dashboard reads directly from the Delta Lake Silver table

 ---